srtager555/wrapping-letters-react/README.md

 }
 ```

-Well get this problem, Do you have a `specialStruture`, but How Do you can put the `specialWrapp`? well is sample.
+Well get this problem, Do you have a `specialStruture`, but How Do you can put the `specialWrapp`? well is simple.

 ```
 // Now your customStrucuture will recive a new prop "specialWrapp"